bither/bips/unsigned_transaction.md

 * All byte array hex strings only use uppercased letters
 * Uppercased letters in addresses are transformed to `*` followed by the letter. e.g. `A` -> `*A` .
 And then all the letters are transform to uppercased.
 In this way, our donation address: `1BsTwoMaX3aYx9Nc8GdgHZzzAGmG669bC3`  is transformed to  `1*BS*TWO*MA*X3A*YX9*NC8*GDG*H*ZZZ*A*GM*G669B*C3`.
-* Amounts of bitcoins are represented by hex strings for the count of satoshis.
+* Amounts of bitcoins are represented by uppercased hex strings for the count of satoshis.

 ## QR Code Pagination